unhindered-ec/unhindered-ec/Planning.md

 quite a lot.
 I could have used generics to make that less of a problem in the future, but I wanted to try to wrap this up so we could get to the proper performance comparison with Clojure.

+## Wednesday, 5 October 2022 (7-9pm)

+The goal tonight was to implement lexicase selection!

+### What actually happened

+I spent a little time at the start going over my various implementations of `hiff`, and then we implemented lexicase selection.

+Except that it turned out to be _really_ slow.
+I'd had what I thought was a clever idea using iterators, but that biffed because of type issues.
+(Rust filter iterators essentially include the test closure in the type, so you can't just substitute one for another.)

+So we ended up doing everything with vectors, and the flamegraphs suggest that we're spending a ton of time creating vectors and allocating memory.
+Sighz.

+I'll really need to think about this more, because we really want to do better.
+Maybe a custom made iterator?